-ANSI / ASME 856.6 is the national consensus standard for rough terrain forklift trucks.
+ANSI / ITSDF B56.1 is the national consensus standard for low lift and high lift forklift trucks.
 It contains rules about forklift safety, maintenance, safe operation, training, and supervision.
 Forklift owners must learn this standard and make it available for their operators, service personnel, and supervisors.
 This standard can be obtained from the American Society of Mechanical Engineers (ASME), 345 East 47th St., United Engineering Center, New York, NY 10017.
 The following references are examples from the standard, addressing forklift operators: